Venice, Los Angeles: Neglect

 After annexation, the city of Los Angeles showed little interest in maintaining the unusual neighborhood.
 Most of the canals were filled in and paved over, and the former lagoon became a traffic circle.
 The neighborhood lacked the automobile-centric, homogeneous character that the city sought to cultivate in the post-World War II era, and was perceived as a dated, obsolete remnant of earlier decades' land speculation.

-Los Angeles had neglected Venice so long that, by the 1950s the neglect had led to the area being labeled the "Slum by the Sea".
-With the exception of new police and fire stations in 1930, the city spent little on improvements after annexation.
-The city did not pave Trolleyway (Pacific Avenue) until 1954 when county and state funds became available.
+Los Angeles had neglected Venice so long that, by the 1950s, the neglect had led to the area being labeled the "Slum by the Sea".
+Except for new police and fire stations in 1930, the city spent little on improvements after annexation.
+The city did not pave Trolleyway (Pacific Avenue) until 1954, when county and state funds became available.
 Low rents for run-down bungalows attracted predominantly European immigrants (including a substantial number of Holocaust survivors) and young counterculture artists, poets, and writers.
-The Beat Generation hung out at the Gas House on Ocean Front Walk and at Venice West Cafe on Dudley.
+The Beat Generation hung out at the Gas House on Ocean Front Walk and Venice West Cafe on Dudley.

 Past gang activity

 The Venice Shoreline Crips and the Latino Venice 13 (V-13) were the two main gangs active in Venice.
 V13 dates back to the 1950s, while the Shoreline Crips were founded in the early 1970s, making them one of the first Crip sets in Los Angeles.
 In the early 1990s, V-13 and the Shoreline Crips were involved in a fierce battle over crack cocaine sales territories.

-By 2002, the numbers of gang members in Venice were reduced due to gentrification and increased police presence.
+By 2002, the number of gang members in Venice had been reduced due to gentrification and increased police presence.
 According to a Los Angeles City Beat article, by 2003, many Los Angeles Westside gang members had resettled in the city of Inglewood.

 Housing and homelessness

-Venice Beach is one of the hardest places in the United States to build new housing due to stringent zoning regulations and pervasive NIMBYism.
-Between 2007 and 2022, not a single new house was built in Venice Beach.
+Venice Beach is one of the most difficult places in the United States to build new housing due to stringent zoning regulations.
+Between 2007 and 2022, the number of available housing units actually decreased, despite a massive increase in property values and construction activity over the same period.
+The neighborhood was developed early in the history of Los Angeles, and as such, much of the housing stock predates the current system of zoning regulations by decades.
+In the areas along Pacific Avenue, many early 1900s multifamily buildings still exist, some housing as many as 30 units on a single lot with no parking.
+Current regulations mandate lower housing densities (most commonly 1 unit per 1,500 square feet of lot area).

-As per a 2020 count, there were nearly 2,000 homeless people in Venice, up from 175 in 2014.
+As per a 2020 count, there were around 2,000 homeless people in Venice, up from 175 in 2014.
 Many of them take up residence in tents and tent cities.
-An LAPD official said that the increased homeless population has contributed to a spike in crimes in Venice in 2021, despite any statistically significant proof of correlation.
+An LAPD official said that the increased homeless population has contributed to a spike in crimes in Venice in 2021.
 In February 2020, the city opened a 154-bed transitional housing shelter at a former Metro bus yard.